All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 DFU mode stands for Device Firmware Update mode and is a special recovery mode built into all iPhones.

-Restoring your device from DFU mode fixes problems in the firmware – not just the software.
-That said, it resets your device to factory default, deleting any conflicting settings that might have caused your issue.
+Restoring your device from DFU mode fixes problems in the firmware, not just the software.
+It does this by restoring your phone’s factory default settings and deleting any conflicting settings that might have caused your issue.

 This method results in losing all data like pictures, videos, and messages – so you should do an iCloud backup before doing it.